 The following guidelines reduce outdoor (and therefore indoor) stink bug populations:

 - Limit potential hideouts by keeping grass and shrubbery trim, and promptly removing any overgrowth like weeds.

 - Create space between exterior walls and any small trees or bushes.
 Stink bugs use these as bridges to move indoors.

 - Healthier lawns are less prone to stink bug issues.
-Maintain a vibrant lawn by watering, fertilizing, and aerating as needed, and treating your lawn for pests monthly with PCO Choice.
+Maintain a vibrant lawn by watering, fertilizing, and and treating it with a family-safe insecticide monthly.

 Simple and effective, a bucket filled with several cups of hot water and ¾ cup natural dish soap is excellent for disposing of stink bugs.

 Place the bucket below individuals crawling on walls and other surfaces and knock them down inside using a garden tool